Hooria-Laiba/git-exam/README.md

-This is my Git exam repository for Hooria
+This is my Git exam repository for Hooria Laiba